 Project was locally coordinated by SEI Tallinn, following project's goals and including various stakeholders.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?

 The initiative provides an example of involving key stakeholders to co-create in a restricted area; bringing sustainability experts in to work on solutions; developing solutions on-site, in practice; and finding an educational angle for the high school students by involving them in gathering (sea litter) in order to illustrate the delicate balances of the ecosystem and external influences on the island.
+If a real problem needs addressing, it can be a motivator for people to get involved.